jaantollander/masters-thesis/content/30_monitoring.md

 A key differentiation between time series databases is whether they can handle a growing number or a fixed number of distinct time series.
 We used TimescaleDB because it can handle data with a growing number of distinct time series.
 TimescaleDB expands PostgreSQL for storing and analyzing time series data and can scale well to an increasing amount of distinct time series without drastically declining performance.
-Initially, we used InfluxDB but found out that it did not scale well for our use case.
+Initially, we used InfluxDB but found out it did not scale well for our use case.

 Field | Type | Value